 2. Counter Service

 In these concepts, labor cost goes way down, because staff are often cross-trained to work front of house (as cashiers) and back of house.
-The menus are often smaller than in full-service restaurant, meaning that you don’t have to worry about keeping track of hundreds of ingredients in your inventory.
-However, counter service restaurants often don’t rely much on tips, so you’ll have to pay all your staff more than minimum wage if you want them to stay around for a long time.
+The menus are often smaller than in full-service restaurants, meaning that you don’t have to worry about keeping track of hundreds of ingredients in your inventory.
+However, counter-service restaurants often don’t rely much on tips, so you’ll have to pay all your staff more than minimum wage if you want them to stay around for a long time.

 As a response to many issues affecting the restaurant industry, including increased minimum wage and labor costs, new service models have been cropping up all over the country.
 These models are ways of serving your customers that — in North America, at least — are a little more unconventional.

 The continued service model uses restaurant technology to let guests choose their own dining timeline.
 It’s similar to the elevated counter-service model described above, but the restaurant still has servers.